Libensemble/spack_libe/spock/spock-build-libe.md

     module load cray-python

-The module must be loaded so that /opt/cray/pe/gcc-libs is added to PATH (even if packages.yaml points to python/numpy).
+The module must be loaded so that `/opt/cray/pe/gcc-libs` is added to `LD_LIBRARY_PATH` (even if packages.yaml points to python/numpy).

 First I did simple build with minimal dependencies: